 Due consideration will be given to every proposal to permanently name facilities.
-However, approval of a proposal to permanently name will only be given in instances where Council is satisfied that the proposal:
+However, approval of a proposal to permanently name is only likely to be given in instances where Council is satisfied that the proposal:

-- · meets all relevant criteria within this policy, - where applicable, is accepted by the nominee or related persons, - withstands assessment and diligence searches conducted by the Shire, - meets the Policies and Standards for Geographical Naming in Western Australia, and - has support or meets community expectations.
+- meets all relevant criteria within this policy, - where applicable, is accepted by the nominee or related persons, - withstands assessment and diligence searches conducted by the Shire, - meets the Policies and Standards for Geographical Naming in Western Australia, and - is accepted by, or within, the community.

 Proposals for permanent naming shall be subject to relevant levels of community engagement as outlined in this policy.
-All submissions received during the community engagement period

-Council Policy - Naming of Shire Owned, Administered, or Managed Reserves, Buildings, Structures, of and Other Assets shall be considered before a final decision is made by Council on the naming proposal.
+All submissions received during the community engagement period shall be considered before a final decision is made by Council on the naming proposal.
 Council may approve the proposed name, amend the proposed name, or reject the proposal.